atiqueahmedziad/intro-git-workshop/lessons/intro.md

 **Widows users:** After installation, you may find the "Git Bash" option upon clicking the right button.
 To check if Git is installed correctly, try running the `git --version` command in your git bash / command prompt / powerShell.
 You will see output like `git version 2.25.0` if git is installed correctly (the version number may differ).
 If you get error like - `'git' is not recongized as an internal or external command` upon running the `git --version` command in command prompt / powerShell, you may need to set the Git path in environment variable of your pc.
 You can following this [stackoverflow answer][stackoverflow-answer] to acheive that.

 **Linux and Mac users:** To check if Git is installed correctly, try running the `git --version` command in your terminal.
-You will see output like `git version 2.25.0` if git is installed correctly..
+You will see output like `git version 2.25.0` if git is installed correctly (the version number may differ).
 If you get error like `"git" command is not being recongized`, you may have to fix path.

 #### 2. Setting Up Git